 We as coaches, clubs and organizations must contemplate and question if the parents are given adequate opportunities and resources to increase their knowledge about how to be positive sporting youth parents?
 The literature states that continually educating parents will potentially effective a parent-child relationship, which fundamentally aid’s a child’s development and overall well-being.
 The role of the youth-parent is dramatically increasing and becoming influential due to the comparison with the elite game and the financial gain of ultimately reaching the elite professional level.

 As mentioned within the “Objective of Youth Sport” it’s important to first and foremost emphasize that EVERY individual has the right to participate in sport.
 While many parents repeatedly encourage their children to participate, no child should be pressured or intimidated into playing.
 Evidence by (Smith & Smoll,2007; Visik, 2014 ) stated any young athletes that felt “entrapped” inform us of their lack of enjoyment, decreased motivation and were more likely to drop out of the sport.

-The problem I continue to witness are parents “forcing” or “pressurizing” their child into a sport that they themselves were successful.
-If I played, YOU play.
-Then suddenly become frustrated and alarmed once their child fails to live up to the expectancy, ability, and interest in the sport they once had.
+The concerns I continue to hear/see/observe are parents “forcing” or “pressurising” their child into a sport that they themselves were once successful in.
+The “If I played, YOU play approach”.
+Then they suddenly become frustrated and alarmed once their child fails to live up to their expectations, ability, or level of interest in the sport they once had.

 Coaches, you might think how can I attempt to change this?

-Remember – Educating the parents is a process, it will NOT happen over night.
+Remember – Educating the parents is a process, it will NOT happen overnight.

 The Sporting Influencer